-The benefits of a coaching approach
+The benefits of a coaching approach to management

 With coaching, there is a belief that the person has the resources to find the best answers for themselves.
 If the answer is one they have found for themselves, they are more likely to be motivated and committed to deliver or achieve it.

 In my experience of working with managers, becoming more of a coach brings a multitude of benefits to them:

 - The personal satisfaction of seeing their team develop